Bridge Deep Dive

-In this section, we’ll walkthrough a simple Target-to-Host bridge, the UARTBridge, provided with FireSim to demonstrate how to integrate your own.
+In this section, we’ll walkthrough a simple Target-to-Host bridge associated with Chipyard called the UARTBridge.
+It serves as an example of how to use FireSim as a library to create your own bridges.
 The UARTBridge uses host-MMIO to model a UART device.

-Reading the Bridges section is a prerequisite to reading these sections.
+Reading the Target-to-Host Bridges section is a prerequisite to reading these sections.

 UART Bridge (Host-MMIO)